 But if you decide to do AP classes, you’ll want to ensure that you have the motivation and time to do this.
 If you do these classes, schools might expect you to get high grades, and if you don’t, your GPA may go down, which cancels the benefits.
 So, make sure that you can reasonably handle the classes.
 For example, if you do better in science than English, you might do better in an AP physics class than literature.
 You might also consider honours classes.
 While they don’t count toward college credit, they also aren’t as rigorous.
 Some colleges look favourably on good grades in these classes, and if you do very well, you may be able to get some scholarships.

 Look for Other Options

 Some students try to take their general classes at community colleges.
 It is often less expensive to take courses there, and you could take them before going to college or during your breaks.
 Just make sure that your credits will transfer to your university.
 Staying in-state is another option since tuition in-state is often less expensive.
 Your grades will affect how much you get in scholarships, so don’t be afraid to ask for help, whether that’s a parent, teacher, or another adult.
 If you aren’t doing well in a certain subject, many people will feel flattered that you sought them out for advice.
+There are also professional college essay writers for whom it is a hobby or a job that brings joy.
 They want you to succeed, but you have to ask for help first.